ekalinicheva/plot_vegetation_coverage/README.md

 Then replace {TORCH} and {CUDA} by the obtained values to install the packages:

-pip install torch-scatter     -f https://pytorch-geometric.com/whl/torch-{TORCH}+{CUDA}.html pip install torch-sparse      -f https://pytorch-geometric.com/whl/torch-{TORCH}+{CUDA}.html pip install torch-cluster     -f https://pytorch-geometric.com/whl/torch-{TORCH}+{CUDA}.html pip install torch-spline-conv -f https://pytorch-geometric.com/whl/torch-{TORCH}+{CUDA}.html pip install torch-geometric
+`pip install torch-scatter     -f https://pytorch-geometric.com/whl/torch-{TORCH}+{CUDA}.html`

+`pip install torch-sparse      -f https://pytorch-geometric.com/whl/torch-{TORCH}+{CUDA}.html`

+`pip install torch-cluster     -f https://pytorch-geometric.com/whl/torch-{TORCH}+{CUDA}.html`

+`pip install torch-spline-conv -f https://pytorch-geometric.com/whl/torch-{TORCH}+{CUDA}.html`

+`pip install torch-geometric`

-Please, use requirements.txt to install other packages. conda install -c conda-forge gdal
+Please, use requirements.txt to install other packages by launching `python -m pip install -r requirements.txt`

+## Code
+The code is launched from `main.py`.
+It can be launched from IDE, as well as from console with precising the arguments.
+Please, check the code for different arguments or do `python main.py --help`.